sudosubin/nixos-config/README.md

-# Personal KDE setup script
+# Personal Ubuntu setup script

-This is a personal KDE setup script.
+This is a personal Ubuntu setup script.
 I made this script to set up my laptop and computer easily, keep in sync.

 ## Requires

-- First boot, with Kubuntu 20.04.2 LTS
+- First boot, with Ubuntu Server 20.04.2 LTS

 ## Installation